-Presbyopia is a type of farsightedness and is caused when the center of the eye lens hardens and loses flexibility making it unable to accommodate near vision.
+Presbyopia is caused when the center of the eye lens hardens and loses flexibility making it unable to accommodate near vision.
 Presbyopia leads to an inability to see fine print.
-To learn how to improve your vision, see Eyesight and consider using a product for better vision called Eyesight-Rx.
+To learn how to improve your vision, see Eyesight and consider using a vitamin product for better vision called Eyesight Rx.

 Visual impairment among the elderly is a major health problem.
 With advancing age, the normal function of eye tissues decreases and there is an increased incidence of ocular pathology.
 Demographic studies have shown that age is the best predictor of blindness and visual impairment.
 The most common causes of age related visual impairment in the elderly are presbyopia, cataracts, age related macular degeneration, primary open angle glaucoma and diabetic retinopathy.
 By age seventy, 21% of the people living in the United States have both vision and hearing loss.